isomerpages/govtech-corp/_products-and-services/For Citizens/Scam Prevention.md

 System (SATIS).
 Powered by artificial intelligence (AI), this platform hunts, analyses and disrupts malicious websites such as bank phishing sites and job scam sites.&nbsp;</p>
-<p>SATIS is powered by a technology developed by GovTech: the recursive Machine-Learning
+<p>SATIS is powered by a technology developed by GovTech — the recursive
-Site Evaluator (rMSE).
+Machine-Learning Site Evaluator (rMSE).
 This technology flags scam sites that are sent to the Singapore Police Force (SPF) and/or Google for further action.</p>
 <h3>What are the benefits of SATIS?</h3>
 <p>SATIS provides three key benefits, as follows.</p>
 <div class="isomer-card-grid">